-Echidna Tracks is a collection of Australian haiku up to and including Issue 16.
-The collection is indexed by topic and searchable by category.
-We have included haiku about Australia, mostly written by Australian residents, as well as some by those who have visited and written about their experiences.
+Echidna Tracks was a collection of Australian haiku up to and including Issue 16, which was available as posts first daily and later weekly on the website, as well as in book form.
+The website collection is indexed by topic and searchable by category.
+We included haiku about Australia, mostly written by Australian residents, as well as some by those who have visited and written about their experiences.
 Australia, in the twenty-first century, is a vibrant multicultural society.
 We have celebrated, through the haiku and senryu collected on this website, the diversity of lifestyles, values, characters, customs, cultures, and historical experiences of the people inhabiting Australia, as well as the diversity of our landscapes, flora, and fauna.

 We honour the enduring connection of Aboriginal and Torres Strait Islander peoples to this land, culture and community.